There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) describe various types of offshore platforms including the advantages, disadvantages and the scope of application of each; (2) analyse metocean data and calculate wave and wind forces on offshore facilities; (3) design and code check simple structural members and joints in offshore jackets; (4) check stability and protection design of subsea pipelines; (5) analyse and describe main concepts and steps in fabrication and installation of offshore platforms; (6) check stability of floating platforms and describe main concepts in design of hulls, mooring lines and riser systems; and (7) demonstrate competence in structural engineering calculations and professional report writing.
+Students are able to (1) describe various types of offshore energy facilities; (2) analyse metocean data and calculate wave, wind, current loads on offshore structures; (3) design structural members; (4) analyse and describe the main steps in fabrication and installation of offshore facilities; (5) transform offshore technology to offshore renewables; (6) design of floating systems including floater, mooring lines, risers; and (7) demonstrate competence in the design of offshore energy facilities and professional report writing.

 - Unit Coordinator(s)